 where $\tau(\omega_A, I^s)$ is the parameter test submodule of the pair $(A, I^s)$.
 Note that $\tau_{\rm par}(A, I^s)=A$ if and only if $(A, I^s)$ is $F$-rational.

-It is well known that $R$ is Cohen-Macaulay if and only if so is $R_{\m}$.
-Therefore, we may assume that $R$ is Cohen-Macaulay.
+It is well known that $R$ is Cohen--Macaulay if and only if so is $R_{\m}$.
+Therefore, we may assume that $R$ is Cohen--Macaulay.
 Pick a homogeneous test element $c \in R$.
 Then, by an argument similar to the proof of \cite[Lemma 2.1]{Hara-Takagi}, $\tau(\omega_R, \ba^t)$ can be written as

 where $\phi^{(e)}$ runs through all elements of $\Hom_R(F^e_*\omega_R, \omega_R)$.
 Considering the homogeneous decomposition of $\phi^{(e)}$, we may assume that each $\phi^{(e)}$ is a homogeneous element.
 This description shows $\tau(\omega_R, \ba^t)$ is a homogeneous ideal of $R$, and its formation commutes with localization.
 The same holds for $\tau_{\rm par}(R, \ba^t)$.
 Thus, $(R, \ba^t)$ is not $F$-rational if and only if $\tau_{\rm par}(R, \ba^t) \subseteq \m$, which is equivalent to saying that $\tau_{\rm par}(R_{\m}, (\ba R_{\m})^t) \subseteq \m R_{\m}$.
 This last condition means that the localized pair $(R_{\m}, (\ba R_{\m})^t)$ is not $F$-rational. \end{proof}